LearnWeb3DAO/Defi-Exchange-Theory/README.md

 Well, you can, but it's not good enough.

 Centralized exchanges typically work on an order-book system.
 Alice puts up a listing saying she is willing to sell 100 of 'TokenA' for 50 of 'TokenB', and the listing is added to the order book.
-At some point, if Bob comes along and says he wants to buy 100 of 'TokenA' or 50 of 'TokenB' - their orders are matched together, and the trade is executed.
+At some point, if Bob comes along and says he wants to buy 100 of 'TokenA' for 50 of 'TokenB' - their orders are matched together, and the trade is executed.

 Order-book based exchanges were attempted on Ethereum, with the most significant example being [0xProject](https://0x.org/) but due to the high gas required for all the storage and matching algorithms, it was challenging to attract users.